alecburt/score-predictions/README.md

 Player, Games Played, Result, Scorer, Perfect (this is worth 3 points) and Total.

 Future:
-Currently the JSON files are a bit of a mess all saving in the main folder I need to learn using Matplotlib or similar to tidy up the directories.
+Currently the JSON files are a bit of a mess all saving in the main folder I need to learn using Pathlib or similar to tidy up the directories.
 Create a table maybe in python first then look at plotly or similar for the graphics this will take some learning though.

 Problems: